fluent/fluent-bit/README.md

 #### Running on s390x

-Fluent Bit is supported on Linux on IBM Z(s390x), but the WASM and LUA filter plugins are not.
+Fluent Bit is supported on Linux on IBM Z(s390x), but the WASM filter plugin is not.
+For the LUA filter plugin, it is only supported when `libluajit` is installed on the system and fluent bit is built with `FLB_LUAJIT` and `FLB_PREFER_SYSTEM_LIB_LUAJIT` on.

 ### Plugins: Inputs, Filters and Outputs